EnvoyAI/examples/FAQ.md

 Our testing viewer, does not currently support GSPS.
 We hope to provide this feature soon.
 In the mean time you can use the free desktop viewer [Weasis](https://sourceforge.net/projects/dcm4che/files/Weasis/).
 After importing your study, make sure to click the green checkbox on the right side of the screen to toggle the annotations on.

+#### How should StudyInstanceUID SeriesInstanceUID and SOPInstanceUID be treated?
+When creating a secondary capture, structured report, gsps annotations, dicom-rt segmentations, or dicom-seg segmentations, the newly created dicom instances should all have the same StudyInstanceUID as the original input study that the instances are derived from, and the new instances should have the same new SeriesInstancUID and each SOPInstanceUID should have a new unique SOPInstanceUID.